jasondeglint/GLEON-GMA/README.md

 This project requires Python 3.
 Please refer to the instructions for installing Python 3 and setting the path variable on your system: https://www.python.org/downloads/

+Git is required to clone the repository.
+Please refer to the instructions for downloading for your operating system here: https://git-scm.com/downloads

 Also ensure that the pipenv has been installed.
 To install pipenv, run:

 ```
 pip install pipenv  " replace pip with pip3 or the appropriate environment variable
 ```

+If pip is not installed, follow the instructions here: https://pip.pypa.io/en/stable/installing/

 ### Installing Anaconda - Running jupyter notebook

 Please refer to installation instructions to download Anaconda for running jupyter notebook: https://docs.anaconda.com/anaconda/install/

 To test the installation and run jupyter notebook, run the following command